morgan-heisler/DeckBench/README.md

 This repository contains the official benchmark and evaluation code for **DECKBench**, a reproducible benchmark for **academic paper–to–slide generation and multi-turn slide editing**.

 DECKBench evaluates the *full presentation workflow*, from converting long research papers into slide decks to iteratively refining those decks through natural-language editing instructions.
-The benchmark is designed for evaluating **LLM- and agent-based systems** under realistic, multi-turn conditions.
+The benchmark is designed for evaluating **LLM- and Agent-based systems** under realistic, multi-turn conditions.

 📄 **Paper**: *DECKBench: Benchmarking Multi-Agent Slide Generation and Editing from Academic Papers*
 🧪 **Status**: KDD 2026 submission